 BRCA Gene Testing Using 23andMe Raw Data

 The US Food and Drug Administration approved the BRCA gene markers for 23andMe’s health reports in April 2017.
-These markers are common in people of Ashkenazi Jewish population.
-These are more of consumer testing than a cancer screening report.
+These markers are common in people of the Ashkenazi Jewish population.
+These are more consumer testing than cancer screening reports.
 Raw data from 23andMe tests are not clinically certified.
 Increased cancer risk or lack thereof from these reports must be validated using clinical diagnosis.

 Prevalence of Breast Cancer:

 About one in eight women have a chance of developing breast cancer during an 80-year lifespan.
 Out of this, 5 to 10% may be due to hereditary factors.
 Another 10 to 30% may be due to familial inheritance.
 About 60 to 85% of sporadic cancers develop due to many other factors.

 NOTE: A negative result is not absolute.
 Meaning it does not infer that you are completely immune from developing breast cancer.
 At the same time testing positive for BRCA genes does not imply that you will develop breast cancer.

 Find out more about why you need to take up genetic testing for breast cancer here.

 Xcode’s BRCA test from ancestry DNA raw data